 With most kids distance learning now, "device use and your kids" is an important topic.
 Pre-virus, we already knew device use and your kids caused a lot of different aches and pains.
+Here is a video on preventing text neck.
 On top of that, continued and prolonged periods of looking down at the device had also been reported to cause changes in skull anatomy.
 Remember the article during the summer of 2019 about kids developing "horns" on the back of their heads from constant phone use?
 If you don't, here is a link: https://www.nature.com/articles/s41598-018-21625-1

 Fast forward to 2020 when we've all forgotten about common sense issues like limiting screen time and reusing our plastic bags and it's now all about the virus.
 Sigh...